SNWambui/Statistical-Inference/README.md

 # Statistical-Inference
-This contains code I wrote for a statistical inference assignment.
+This is an analysis of the King County house sales.
 It includes descriptive statistics, data visualizations, confidence interval and significance test